trinityXmontoya/spontaneity/README.md

 3. Run bundle
 4. Run touch .env from your terminal or create an .env file.
 5. Add .env to your .gitignore file (This app requires a .env file to store your environment variables.
 The dotenv-rails gem will load the variables from your .env file into the app when it is first loaded.)
 6. You will need access tokens from FourSquare and Google Maps API.
-You will also need to declare a variable for your port of choice, email configuration, and the rack environment Your .env file should look as follows:
+Your .env file should look as follows:
 FOURSQUARE_ID = ENV['FOURSQUARE_ID']
 FOURSQUARE_SECRET = ENV['FOURSQUARE_SECRET']
 GOOGLE_API_KEY = ENV['GOOGLE_API_KEY']